joshnealcrisostomo/Zero-To-Hero/README.md

 # Freshman Year Projects
-Welcome to my Github repository, where I have compiled a collection of beginner projects I worked on during my freshman year at De La Salle University - Manila.
+Welcome to my GitHub repository, where I have compiled a collection of beginner projects I worked on during my freshman year as I progress coming from zero Computer Science knowledge to a beginner programmer.

 The programs you'll encounter utilize the Command Line Interface (CLI), the Model-View-Controller Principle (MVC), and the Graphical User Interface (GUI).